Tritia gibbosula: Use in prehistory

 The oldest known jewelry in the world consists of two perforated beads made from shells of this species.
 These were discovered at Skhul in Israel, and were recently dated to between 100,000 and 135,000 years ago.
 Similar ornaments (some made from Nassarius kraussianus and the bittersweet clam Glycymeris nummaria as well as Nassarius gibbosulus) have been discovered at a number of Middle Paleolithic sites and are considered a key piece of evidence for the theory that early anatomically modern humans in Africa and the Levant were more culturally sophisticated than had previously been thought.
 In some cases the shells have been transported a considerable distance from the species' natural habitat.
-One example is the site of Oued Djebbana in Algeria, for example, where an N. gibbosulus bead has been found; this site was at least 190 km away from the sea at the time the shell was used there.
+One example is the site of Oued Djebbana, near Bir el-Ater in Algeria, for example, where an N. gibbosulus bead has been found; this site was at least 190 km away from the sea at the time the shell was used there.